Number One (1994 film)

-Number One is a 1994 Telugu-language film written and directed by S. V. Krishna Reddy.
+Number One is a 1994 Indian Telugu-language film written and directed by S. V. Krishna Reddy.
 The film stars Krishna and Soundarya.
 The film was remade in Hindi as Daanveer with Mithun Chakraborty.
 The film was a hit at the box office and was the fourth highest grossing Telugu film of the year 1994.

 Plot

 The plot revolves around a family that becomes orphaned after the death of the parents.
 The eldest son, Vijay, takes on the responsibility of supporting his siblings and ultimately achieves success through his efforts.